Auschwitz-Birkenau State Museum

 The city of Oświęcim has a wide range of hotels, hostels and private accommodation, also in the immediate vicinity of the memorial site.
 The Oświęcim website contains information about available accommodation.

 For school groups and study trips, we recommend the International Youth Meeting Centre, which also has educational offerings.

-Admission to Birkenau without a guided tour is also free of charge.
-Free shuttle buses run regularly between the former main camp and Birkenau, approx. 2 km away.
+Information regarding for visits of to Auschwitz II-Birkenau: Free shuttle buses run regularly between the former main camp and Birkenau, approx. 2 km away.

 Further information about visits to the Auschwitz-Birkenau Museum and opening hours can be found here.

 For groups (especially study and school groups), the museum offers a wide range of educational programmes.
 An overview can also be found on this flyer.
 Reservations for groups can also be made at visit.auschwitz.org (registration required).